 ‘Error of law’ made in consents for new oil and gas fields, court told

-Greenpeace and Uplift are challenging a decision to open up the Rosebank and Jackdaw oil fields.
+Greenpeace and Uplift are challenging a decision to open up the Rosebank and Jackdaw oil and gas fields.

 An environmental group has told a court a “substantive error of law” was made when consent was granted for new oil and gas fields in Scottish waters.